LauraMilly/Activity-EBAC-Pokemon/README.md

 🤝 **Contribution**
 If you’d like to contribute:

--Fork the repository.
+Fork the repository.
--Create a branch for your changes (git checkout -b feature/my-feature).
+Create a branch for your changes (git checkout -b feature/my-feature).
--Commit your updates (git commit -m 'Adding a new feature').
+Commit your updates (git commit -m 'Adding a new feature').
--Push the branch (git push origin feature/my-feature).
+Push the branch (git push origin feature/my-feature).
--Open a Pull Request.
+Open a Pull Request.

 ---